quadrupler/markdownMe/README.md

 ## Features

-Currently creating features that you may find compelling.
-The MVP will be completed within the next two weeks and I look forward to hearing what you have to say about it.
+Currently creating features and a design mockup that you may find compelling.
+Within the next two days this will be added followed by the MVP will be completed within the next two weeks and I look forward to hearing what you have to say about it.